 A Disclosure and Barring Service Check and satisfactory health check are also required.

-On the University-led PGCE route, you’ll have lectures and seminars at Manchester Met and spend a minimum of 120 days on placements in schools across Greater Manchester.
+On the University-led PGCE route, you’ll have lectures and seminars at Manchester Met and spend a minimum of 120 days on placements in up to three schools, mainly across Greater Manchester.

-In University, you will explore key aspects of primary teaching including managing behaviour, planning, assessing learning and creative approaches to teaching such as bringing historical characters to life.
+In University, you will explore key aspects of primary teaching including managing behaviour, planning and assessing learning.
+You’ll also consider creative approaches to teaching such as bringing historical characters to life, the benefits of learning outside the classroom, practical science experiments and investigations, and how theory supports classroom practice.

-Some of the topics you’ll explore include behaviour management, mental health and emotional wellbeing, teacher persona, and non-verbal communication (such as body language).
+Some of the topics you’ll explore include theories of learning, behaviour management, mental health and emotional wellbeing, teacher persona, safeguarding, teaching bi-lingual children, SEND (Special Education Needs and Disabilities) and non-verbal communication (such as body language).

 You’ll also develop your research skills during these lectures, analysing the latest educational research and theories.
 Understanding research means that if you have an issue in the classroom (such as challenging behaviour or inclusion) you can explore research and use it to guide your teaching.